 NDBN’s initial mission was to raise awareness of the pervasiveness of diaper need, to help new and existing diaper banks grow to meet the needs of local communities, and to secure resources that help get diapers to babies in need.

 As the founding sponsor of the National Diaper Bank Network, Huggies continues its support to help end diaper need through its No Baby Unhugged® campaign.
 Each year, Huggies donates more than 20 million diapers to NDBN and its member diaper bank programs.
-To date, Huggies has donated more that 220 million diapers and wipes to support families throughout the country who struggle with diaper need.
+To date, Huggies has donated more than 250 million diapers and wipes to support families throughout the country who struggle with diaper need.

 Beginnings of the Diaper Bank Movement